-With Hosted ELK as a service for tracking and providing the best services to customers, and smartphones with internet penetrating in the world, it should come as no surprise that social media for real estate is becoming crucial for success inzz the Australian property market.
-To put things into perspective, here’s a few statistics to ponder over from June, 2017.
+It should come as no surprise that social media for real estate is becoming crucial for success in the Australian property market.
+To put things into perspective, here are a few statistics to ponder from January, 2021.

 - There are 20.5 million social media users in Australia